tauri-apps/tauri-docs/docs/en/usage/modes.md

 ## Localhost Server

 Shipped by default, this is the easiest way to get up and running.
 It provides your app with a localhost server that uses an ephemeral port (i.e. a port that changes on every run, based on what is available on the device).
-Tauri then uses the server to load your web app into the Webview.
+Tauri then uses the server to load your web app into the WebView.
 In your `src-tauri/tauri.conf.json`:

 ```json